How to go about running an LPJS competition

 The timing for poules depends on the size of the poule, the weapon, the age of participants and the availability/experience of referees.
 Most established events will learn by experience.
 We recommend you speak to us if you have not run a LPJS event before, to ensure the timetable is realistic.
 Late running of events is one of the most common complaints about fencing competitions.

-Remember to allow 10mins at the end of the poules for fencer to check the results and to correct any errors.
+Remember to allow a minimum of 5 minutes at the end of the poules for fencer to check the results and to correct any errors.

-You don't need to use a computer to run a competition, in fact some smaller events can be quicker without.
-However, most events are now run using fencing competition software packages and for any events involving multiple poules we strongly recommend doing so.
+You don't need to use a computer to run a competition, but ,most events are now run using fencing competition software packages and for any events involving multiple poules we strongly recommend doing so.

 The two leading software packages on the market are Engarde & Fencing Time.
 Both have their enthusiasts!
 You will probably find pros and cons with each and it is entirely up to the competition organiser which one to use.
-If you have a volunteer with prior experience using one or other package that may be helpful to you.
+We do recommend Fencing Time as the functionality is better and it will produce a consolidated results report with a few clicks.

-We will email competition organisers a list of entries in the required format in advance of the big day.
+We will email competition organisers an XML file for each event in advance of the big day, this will contact all the information including rankings and can be loaded directly into your competition computer saving you lots of time.
 There is no longer a need for organisers to process entries or manage entry lists.
 You will however be required to answer any queries about your event from fencers and parents before the event.

 Some events provide all the referees required and others rely on clubs with larger entries to provide them.
 It is important to have at least 1 referee per piste and is a very good idea to have some extra to allow referees to take breaks and allow for mishap/cancellation.